 Prof. Frédérick Gosselin proud to announce that I have accepted to serve on the editorial board of the Journal of Fluids and Structures, the best known journal in the field of fluid-structure interaction.

-Shibo Zou’s new paper is out in Cell Reports Physical Science!
 Dans cet article, Shibo montre comment une instabilité de mécanique des fluides peut être utilisée pour microstructurer des fibres avec une imprimante 3D, et comment, lorsqu’elles sont imprimées avec du polycarbonate, ces fibres peuvent être intégrées dans un composite transparent absorbant les chocs.
 Parce que les fibres se bouclent et fusionnent sur elles-mêmes lors de l’impression, elles nécessitent beaucoup d’énergie pour se briser.
-Regardez un résumé vidéo d’une minute trente secondes de ce travail ci-dessous.

 The runner of a high-head Francis hydraulic turbine is flattened and has vibration modes resembling those of a disc.
 When the runner rotates in water, the vibrating waves propagating in the direction of rotation and against rotation interact differently with water.
 There is therefore a doubling of natural frequencies.
 This implies that the turbine designer must work harder to identify these frequencies and ensure that no resonance phenomenon will occur on the turbine in operation.
-This task is now (slightly) simplified by the new analytical model developed by Max Louyot as part of his master’s degree in partnership with Andritz Hydro Canada, published in the Journal of Fluids and Structures.

 My review paper on the “Mechanics of a plant in fluid flow” is out in the Journal of Experimental Botany.
 This review covers the statics and dynamics of plant–fluid interactions, e.g., the static reconfiguration of a plant deforming under fluid flow, and also its dynamic swaying and flapping.
 It covers the mechanics at play in terrestrial plants as well as aquatic plants and seaweeds.
 Biological implications are highlighted and ideas for future research avenues are suggested.